szpon/GroceryShop/README.md

  #Grocery Shop
  Application connected with database created in Microsoft SQL Server.
-Products, Customers, Suppliers and Sales data can be saved in txt file.
+Products, Customers, Suppliers and Sales data can be saved in *.txt file.
 <br><br>
 <b>"Shop Page"<b>
   <br>